Privacy & cookies policy

 This website is not intended for children and we do not knowingly collect data relating to children.

-It is important that you read this Policy together with any other privacy policy or fair processing policy we may provide on specific occasions when we are collecting or processing personal data about you, so that you are fully aware of how and why we are using your data.
-This Policy supplements other notices and privacy policies and is not intended to override them.
+It is important that you read this Policy together with any other privacy policy or fair processing policy or notice we may provide on specific occasions when we are collecting or processing personal data about you, so that you are fully aware of how and why we are using your data.
+This Policy supplements other such notices and privacy policies and is not intended to override them.

 Controller